#KamalaHarrisDestroyed Trends On Twitter After Debate Clash With Tulsi Gabbard

 She has since stated that she regrets championing such laws, however.

-As the Hill notes, some of Harris’ most prominent supporters alleged without evidence that the hashtag is being promoted by Russian bots.
+As The Hill notes, some of Harris’ most prominent supporters alleged without evidence that the hashtag is being promoted by Russian bots.
 Others took issue with that theory.

 did the Russian Propaganda Machine™️ make kamala harris fight to “keep daniel larsen in prison on a 28-year-to-life sentence … even though his trial lawyer was incompetent and there was compelling evidence of his innocence” and worse? https://t.co/Jkh6POlyUR (@larabazelon) https://t.co/xPLuUxrRit